 Here are some old tried and true remedies to aid in comforting the common cold.

 1. To help soothe a sore throat: Sage mixed with a bit of Alum 1/2 tea dried Sage, a pinch of Alum mixed in a warm 6 oz glass of water.
 Gargle several times every few hours.

 2. Mix 2 tab.
 Molasses into a cup of chamomile tea.
 This drink can be given at night to sooth one off to sleep with a sweet tea.
 The chamomile is also soothing on the stomach, and aids to promote sleep.

-3. Sassafras tea is also great it aid in diminishing fever and soothing one's throat.
+3. Sassafras tea is also great it can aid in diminishing fever and soothing one's throat.

-4. Homemade chicken soup.
-Helps with congestion, and is thought to be an all-around good cold remedy.
+4. Homemade chicken soup can helps with nasal congestion and is thought to be an all-around good cold remedy.

-5. The wonderful Hot Toddy.
+5. Hot Toddy.
 Mix piping hot water to a cup, 1/2 shot of whiskey, and 1 teaspoon lemon juice, 1 teaspoon honey, mix well.
 The Alcohol has an anti-inflammatory effect on mucous membranes.
 Also said to reduce fever, and relieve muscle aches.

 6. Garlic and warm milk.
 1 good size clove of garlic crushed and mixed in 1 cup of warm milk.
 This concoction is said to shorten the duration of a cold.
-An active compound in garlic, allicin, is known to be a good decongestant.
-Garlic is also known to have potent antioxidant properties, so it couldn't hurt.
+An active compound in garlic "allicin" is known to be a good decongestant.
+Garlic is also known to have potent antioxidant properties.

 7. Vitamin C. Eat foods that are high in vitamin C. Studies show taking vitamin C will shorten the length of a cold.

-8. Echinacea, the Chinese have been using Echinacea for centuries for its strong antibiotic properties.
-World Health Organization also supports the use of Echinacea for use to shorten the common cold.
+8. Echinacea - Chinese have been using Echinacea for centuries for its strong antibiotic properties.
+World Health Organization also supports the uses of Echinacea to shorten the common cold.